acl-org/emnlp-2024/_pages/registration.md

 Invitation letters will be issued once you have registered and paid for the conference.
 Authors, please note your paper title will be included on the letter of invitation if you selected yes to do you have a paper accepted to the conference.

-### Overview on how to Register your Paper to Present at the Conference:
+### Overview on how to Register your Paper to Present at the Conference

 - Do you have a paper accepted to the conference?
   - Yes